 Instructions

-- Rinse strawberries, remove the tops, and slice in half.
-Add berries, sugar, and lemon juice to a pan and cook on medium heat until it begins to boil, stirring constantly.
+- Add the sliced berries, sugar, and lemon juice to a pot and cook on medium heat until it begins to boil, stirring frequently.

-- Add the preserves to a mason jar and let cool completely.
+- Add the hot strawberry preserves to a mason jar and let it cool completely.

 - Serve on biscuits, toast, pancakes, or anything else you can think of.
 Enjoy!